MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/cm-sales-order-credit-holds.md

 Rules are run in a specific order that you change to suit the needs of your organization.

-- Any exclusion rules can override all rules that might block a sales order.
-In each blocking rule you can create an exclusion rule and mark the **Release Sales order** option.
+- Any exclusion rule can override all rules that might block a sales order.
+In each blocking rule, you can create an exclusion rule and mark the **Release Sales order** option.
 The order won't be put on hold if that exclusion rule is true, and no other rules will be checked.
 - Blocking rules can place the order on hold.
 - Exclusion rules are run after blocking rules.
 Exclusion rules only affect the rule on which they are defined.
 - Blocking and exclusion rules are run in Table, then Group, then All orders.
-Because of this order of processing, it is possible to have a blocking rule at the All level that won't run because an exclusion rule at the Table or Group level is run.
+Because of this order of processing, it's possible to have a blocking rule at the All level that won't run because an exclusion rule at the Table or Group level is run.
 This is true when the value type of the blocking and exclusion rules are the same.
-See examples above in Days overdue.
+See the examples above in Days overdue.
 - Exclusions don't override the blocking rule if they are at the same level.
 For example, an exclusion rule at the group level won't override the blocking rule at the group level.
 You don't need to set up exclusions at the All level except as noted above with the use of the **Release sales order** checkbox.

 The behavior of the **Credit limit used** rule will change based on the settings for the **Check credit limit for sales order** parameter found on the **Credit and collections parameters** page.